scottyschup/ruby-curriculum/language-basics/data-structures/array.md

 unsafe methods normally end in '!'.
 What it means to be unsafe varies from method to method, but often the unsafe version will modify the object, while the safe version will return a new value.
-Oftentimes the unsafe version is faster, because it only needs to modify an existin gobject.
+Oftentimes the unsafe version is faster, because it only needs to modify an existing object.
 However, use the safe version as a default, and only use unsafe methods when you have a reason.
 Again, don't worry about speed until you see a performance problem in real life.